Ghost Penalties in Nonconvex Constrained Optimization: Diminishing Stepsizes and Iteration Complexity: Introduction

 The paper is organized as follows.
-In Section \ref{sec:stationary} we introduce some mathematical preliminaries and, in particular, the appropriate definition of generalized stationary point for a nonconvex, constrained problem.
-In Section \ref{Sec:dirfind} we discuss more in detail the direction finding subproblem \eqref{eq:approx problem} and introduce some assumptions that will be used to establish convergence.
-In Section \ref{Sec:convergence} we show convergence to generalized stationary points, while in Section \ref{Sec:complexity} we perform the iteration complexity analysis.
+In Section \ref{sec:stationary} we introduce some mathematical preliminaries and, in particular, the appropriate definition of a generalized stationary point for nonconvex, constrained problems.
+In Section \ref{Sec:dirfind} we discuss in detail the direction finding subproblem and introduce some assumptions that will be used to establish convergence.
+In Section \ref{Sec:convergence} we show convergence to generalized stationary points for DSMs, while in Section \ref{Sec:complexity} we perform the iteration complexity analysis.
+We finish in Section~\ref{sec:bounded} with a discussion on the boundedness of the sequence of iterates.